 Advanced Pistol Clinic

-Brandon Wright is a professional shooter with Team Smith & Wesson, and leads students through a course designed to master the fundamentals.
-Having the privilege of working and training with a former U.S. Navy SEAL, it was made abundantly clear that you must master the fundamentals before trying to move on to “high speed, low drag” stuff.
+Brandon Wright is a professional shooter with U.S. Navy SEAL, it was made abundantly clear that you must master the fundamentals before trying to move on to “high speed, low drag” stuff.

 Brandon’s approach is to use mastery of the fundamentals to reduce the gap between speed and accuracy.
 His shooting techniques will provide real-world results as the shooters fine tune the mechanics of shooting.
 Wright has over 10 years of law enforcement experience on the local and State Police level, as well as being a master firearms instructor teaching other instructors.

 The BlueSheepdog Crew takes recommendations very seriously, and we typically reserve our approval for gear, firearms, and training we have personally run through the range.
 Though we have not attended the Action Target Law Enforcement Training Camp, we do know Action Target is a squared-away company with outstanding products.
 The instructor cadre for the LETC is top-notch, and the training facilities go above and beyond as well.